 If only it were as easy as combining your app’s category with a fun-sounding noun, though.
 There’s much more to it than that.
 Here’s a quick rundown of 10 tips to consider when naming your mobile app:

 1. Kill your darlings

 It’s not a good idea to fall in love with a name right away.
 Your chosen name might only be meaningful to you and not your potential customers.
 It might already be trademarked.
 There might be another app named the exact same thing.
 When choosing a name, brainstorm lists and more lists of potential names.
-Use a name generator like nameboy.com or dotomator.com to get you started.
+Use an app name generator like nameboy.com or dotomator.com to get you started.
 Then, let the cream rise to the top: show some of your names to friends and family, give yourself time to let ideas simmer in your brain, and see if themes begin to emerge that help you narrow the choices down.
-Test names on PickFu to get outside opinions before you launch.
+Optimize mobile app names on PickFu to get outside opinions before you launch.